RatkoR/laravel-crate.io/README.md

 ### Project status

+**!!!!
+WARNING:** There's a breaking change in version 11.
+See changelog below.

 Laravel-crate.io is used in our internal projects.
 We did a bunch of unit tests and the driver seems ok.
 We use id as a caching layer in front of our DB servers.
 Crate is insanely fast (Elasticsearch) and offloads our